Martin Clunes

-Alexander Martin Clunes OBE DL (born 28 November 1961) is an English actor, comedian, director and television presenter.
-He is best known for portraying Martin Ellingham in the ITV comedy-drama series Doc Martin and Gary Strang in Men Behaving Badly.
+Alexander Martin Clunes (born 28 November 1961) is an English actor, director and television presenter.
+He is best known for portraying Martin Ellingham in the ITV comedy-drama series Doc Martin, Gary Strang in the BBC sitcom Men Behaving Badly, and William Shawcross in William and Mary.
 Clunes has narrated a number of documentaries for ITV, the first of which was Islands of Britain in 2009.
 He has since presented a number of documentaries centred on animals.
-He has also voiced Kipper the Dog in the animated series Kipper.
+He has also voiced Kipper the Dog in the preschool animated series Kipper.

-Clunes was appointed an Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours for services to drama, charity and the community in Dorset.
+Clunes was appointed an Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours for services to drama, charity, and the community in Dorset.